roma2020-app/sahajeevan-ai/README.md

 9. Configure the required environment variables/secrets.
 10. Verify Firebase Authentication and Firestore access.
 11. Test user isolation after deployment.

+The submitted prototype is already deployed and accessible at the live URL above.

 ### Example Cloud Run secret configuration